""

 Senator Blackburn attended college on a 4-H scholarship.
 She worked her way through school by selling books for the Southwestern Company as one of their first female sales associates, and later as one of their first female sales managers.
 Building on that experience, she then founded her own business, Marketing Strategies, which focused on the retail marketplace, as well as electronic and print media.

-Upon beginning her career in public service in 1995, Senator Blackburn helped pave the way for women and has prioritized crafting legislation that empowers and protects women on a broad range of issues, from Title IX and women’s sports to human trafficking, female veterans’ access to health care, and more.
+Since beginning her career in public service in 1995, Senator Blackburn has helped pave the way for women and has prioritized crafting legislation that empowers and protects women on a broad range of issues, from Title IX and women’s sports to human trafficking, female veterans’ access to health care, and more.

 Senator Blackburn Hosts Women's Empowerment Roundtable